lmicho/hockey-pool-generator-frontend/README.md

 ---

 ## Rules
-###1 Branch naming convention:
+1. Branch naming convention:
 - For a feature : features/{Trello-story-number}
 - For a bug : bugs/{Trello-story-number}
 - For a hotfix : hotfix/{Trello-story-number}
 - Example: features/HOC-01

-###2 Commit messages should always start with:
+2. Commit messages should always start with:
 - {Trello-story-number}
 - This gives us a quick reference point between our Git history and Trello
 - Example: HOC-01: short description

-###3Always keep your feature branch up to date with whatever base branch you've stemmed from.
+3. Always keep your feature branch up to date with whatever base branch you've stemmed from.
 Merge the base branch into your feature branch at least once daily.

 ---